-Bartlesville Radio » News » Stitt Orders Investingation into Teachers Union Payroll Deductions for Union Dues
+Bartlesville Radio » News » Stitt Orders Investigation into Teachers Union Payroll Deductions for Union Dues

 State of Oklahoma

-Stitt Orders Investingation into Teachers Union Payroll Deductions for Union Dues
+Stitt Orders Investigation into Teachers Union Payroll Deductions for Union Dues

 Tom Davis